 - Other housing-related costs such as internet and relocation expenses (including rental application fees, utility hook-up fees, and security deposits).

 - Households may qualify for utility assistance even if they do not receive or need rental assistance.

 For eligibility details and to apply, go to: CAPNH.org or call 2-1-1

 The national eviction moratorium ended in August.
 If you need assistance with an eviction: Contact 603 Legal Aid, which provides free civil legal services to low-income people.
 Note that Governor Sununu signed Senate Bill 126, which bars eviction for nonpayment of rent if tenants have paid or have qualified for rental assistance.

 NH Emergency Rental Assistance Program is for renters and landlords, not homeowners.
-The federal Homeowner Assistance Fund Program (HAF), which will provide assistance to homeowners impacted by the pandemic, will launch later this year.
+The federal Homeowner Assistance Fund Program (HAF), which will provide assistance to homeowners impacted by the pandemic is expected to launch in January 2022.
 If you are at risk of foreclosure or are having difficulty paying your home mortgage, utilities, home insurance or property taxes, please call 2-1-1 and visit HomeHelpNH.org.
 These services are supported by Granite United Way.